 Stealing Money and Personal Belongings

 Desperate addicts will go to extreme measures when they need a fix.
-If you find small increments of money disappearing from your wallet or knickknacks vanishing throughout your home and no one has Alzheimer’s, you may want to talk to your teen.
+If you find small increments of money disappearing from your wallet or knickknacks vanishing throughout your home, you may want to talk to your teen.

 Be aware of your teen’s behavior and social habits, and be available for conversation if your loved one approaches you about anything.
 Drug and alcohol use is nothing to overlook.
 Addiction early on can be harmful to your son’s or daughter’s cognitive development, which can lead to many problems later in life.